sakamail/Threat-Intelligence-Dashboard/README.md

 ## 🧪 Example Usage

-1. Enter a URL (example):
+1. Enter a URL, for example:

 ```
 https://example.com
 ```

 2. Click **Analyze**
 3. The application will:

    * submit the URL to VirusTotal if needed
    * retrieve the analysis report
    * calculate the Trust Score
    * render interactive charts and metadata

 ---